Swasth-Apps/swasth.co/src/pages/blog/how-to-overcome-loneliness.md

 ---
 <!--StartFragment-->

-Yonder, lightening other loads,
+`Yonder, lightening other loads,`

-The seasons range the country roads,
+`The seasons range the country roads,`

-But here in London streets I ken
+`But here in London streets I ken`

-No such helpmates, only men;
+`No such helpmates, only men;`

-And these are not in plight to bear,
+`And these are not in plight to bear,`

-If they would, another’s care.
+`If they would, another’s care.`

-They have enough as ’tis: I see
+`They have enough as ’tis: I see`

-In many an eye that measures me
+`In many an eye that measures me`

-The mortal sickness of a mind
+`The mortal sickness of a mind`

-Too unhappy to be kind …
+`Too unhappy to be kind …`

 <!--EndFragment-->

 <!--StartFragment-->

-This is an excerpt from one of the 63 famous poetries of[A.E.
+This is an excerpt from one of the 63 famous poetries of [A.E.
 Houseman- In My Own Shire, If I was Sad.](https://interestingliterature.com/2017/04/03/the-best-a-e-housman-poems-everyone-should-read/) These lines present the condition of a Shropshire Lad, who had to shift to the busy city of London from a rural area in 1896.
 Surrounded by hundreds of people, the lad felt enormously lonely.

 Loneliness is a subjective experience.
 It isn’t defined by the quantity of relationships but the quality.
 An individual may have hundreds of acquaintances and still feel alone.
 In contrast, others with a single loyal buddy may feel contented.